adituriya/vagrant-debops/README.md

 [DebOps](https://docs.debops.org/) currently includes approximately 180 Ansible roles, about 30% of which are run by default on all hosts (as part of the DebOps `common` playbook).
-In addition to providing a rock-solid base server configuration, it includes roles for application environments built using Python, PHP, Ruby, NodeJS, Java, Go, R, Neurodebian, WP-CLI, Elasticsearch, MariaDB, PostgreSQL, Redis, Nginx, Apache, GUnicorn, FCGI, Docker, (and more), plus a full stack of systems-level configuration roles, including your own PKI infrastructure, secure secrets storage, and over a dozen complete ready to deploy applications (Gitlab, DokuWiki, Etherpad, Nextcloud...).
+In addition to providing a rock-solid, easily customized base server configuration, it includes roles for application environments built using Python, PHP, Ruby, NodeJS, Java, Go, R, Neurodebian, WP-CLI, Elasticsearch, MariaDB, PostgreSQL, Redis, Nginx, Apache, GUnicorn, Docker, (and more), plus a full stack of systems-level configuration roles, including your own PKI infrastructure, secure secrets storage, and over a dozen ready-to-deploy applications (Gitlab, DokuWiki, Etherpad, Nextcloud...).

-The possibilities are virtually limitless, you can use any language, any framework, any tech stack&mdash;anything that runs on Debian (or Ubuntu) and is either supported directly by [DebOps](https://docs.debops.org/) or configurable as a custom [Ansible](https://docs.ansible.com/ansible/latest/index.html) role.
+Plus, it is highly extensible: if your project requires something else, you can write your own Ansible roles (or use third-party roles) and include these in your DebOps playbook(s).

 ## Project Layout